Frequently Asked Questions

 What are the balloon materials?

-The InSpace™ Balloon spacer is made from common biomaterials (PLA and epsilon-caprolactone) that have been used for many years in the medical device industry.
+The InSpace™ Balloon spacer is made from common biodegradable polymer (PLA and epsilon-caprolactone) that have been used for many years in the medical device industry.

 Where is the device available?

 The InSpace™ system has the CE mark and is commercially available in Europe.
 Please contact us directly for more details.

 The patient is expected to begin rehabilitation following balloon implantation.
 However,it should be decided on a case-by-case basis after you evaluate your patient’s condition.